Electrical conduit: Comparison with other wiring methods

 Electrical conduit provides very good protection to enclosed conductors from impact, moisture, and chemical vapors.
 Varying numbers, sizes, and types of conductors can be pulled into a conduit, which simplifies design and construction compared to multiple runs of cables or the expense of customized composite cable.
 Wiring systems in buildings may be subject to frequent alterations.
 Frequent wiring changes are made simpler and safer through the use of electrical conduit, as existing conductors can be withdrawn and new conductors installed, with little disruption along the path of the conduit.

 A conduit system can be made waterproof or submersible.
 Metal conduit can be used to shield sensitive circuits from electromagnetic interference, and also can prevent emission of such interference from enclosed power cables.
 Non-metallic conduits resist corrosion and are light-weight, reducing installation labor cost.

 When installed with proper sealing fittings, a conduit will not permit the flow of flammable gases and vapors, which provides protection from fire and explosion hazard in areas handling volatile substances.

 Some types of conduit are approved for direct encasement in concrete.
 This is commonly used in commercial buildings to allow electrical and communication outlets to be installed in the middle of large open areas.
 For example, retail display cases and open-office areas use floor-mounted conduit boxes to connect power and communications cables.

 Both metal and plastic conduit can be bent at the job site to allow a neat installation without excessive numbers of manufactured fittings.
 This is particularly advantageous when following irregular or curved building profiles.
 Special tube bending equipment is used to bend the conduit without kinking or denting it.

 The cost of conduit installation is higher than other wiring methods due to the cost of materials and labor.
 In applications such as residential construction, the high degree of physical damage protection may not be required, so the expense of conduit is not warranted.
+(In certain jurisdictions, such as Chicago, Illinois, the use of conduit is always required.)
 Conductors installed within conduit cannot dissipate heat as readily as those installed in open wiring, so the current capacity of each conductor must be reduced (derated) if many are installed in one conduit.
 It is impractical, and prohibited by wiring regulations, to have more than 360 degrees of total bends in a run of conduit, so special outlet fittings must be provided to allow conductors to be installed without damage in such runs.

 Some types of metal conduit may also serve as a useful bonding conductor for grounding (earthing), but wiring regulations may also dictate workmanship standards or supplemental means of grounding for certain types.
 While metal conduit may sometimes be used as a grounding conductor, the circuit length is limited.
 For example, a long run of conduit as grounding conductor may have too high an electrical resistance, and not allow proper operation of overcurrent devices on a fault.